Contents

 Extensions of more than 5 days

 If you need longer than five days then you will need to apply under the ‘Good Cause’ rules.
 These are also in the Code of Assessment.
 There is no definitive list of what constitutes ‘Good Cause’, but things like being ill or injured, or other exceptional circumstances such as a death in the family are likely to be included.
 If you can establish ‘Good Cause’ for your late submission then the late penalties can be waived.
 See also the Student Absence Policy , and this handy flowchart guide to whether an Absence Report or Good Cause Claim is needed.
-The University has also produced some helpful Good Cause FAQs.
+The University has also produced some helpful Good Cause FAQs and please also see the SRC guidance on Good Cause.

 Online exams